 A separated area provides the perfect space for hosting private business meetings, making it a top choice for dignitaries to meet in a more intimate atmosphere.

 The Executive Lounge at the David Citadel Jerusalem hotel won first place at the Passport Awards, initiated by Israel’s leading travel magazine Passport.
-It was named the Leading Business Lounge in Israel 2014 by travel industry representatives.
+It was named the Leading Business Lounge in Israel in 2014 by travel industry representatives.

 3. Mamilla Hotel, Jerusalem